History

-Rejoice Charity is a grassroots charity project based in Chiang Mai province, Northern Thailand, near the foot of the famous Doi Suthep Mountain and temple.
-We were founded on January 11, 1998 and have been fully operational for over 10 years.
+Rejoice Charity is a grass roots charity project based in Chiang Mai province, Northern Thailand, near the foot of the famous Doi Suthep Mountain and temple.
+We were founded on January 11, 1998 and have been fully operational since.
 We have full-time staff and a number of part-time local and foreign volunteers.

-Our co-founders are cousins, Derek Hallam and Gareth Lavell; both former nurses and businessmen from the United Kingdom, and Derek is still our chief today.
-Both of them left their nursing profession and setup a security company.
+Our co-founders were cousins, Derek (Steve) Hallam and Gareth Lavell; both former nurses and businessmen from the United Kingdom,.
+Both of them left their nursing profession and set-up a security company.
 They became wealthy and were able to travel the world, but it was a trip to India that changed their lives.
 While on holiday in India, they were sipping champagne in their 5-star hotel, when a look out from their hotel room to the streets below changed the course of their lives forever.

 They saw real poverty for the first time, children were scavenging for food in the garbage dumps.
 They were so moved they gave up their business and sold their houses, intending to move to India to do outreach work.
 However, fate intervened.
 It was election time in India and the British Foreign Office advised them to choose another country.
 They settled for Thailand as they had been there before and felt it was a safe country to settle in.
 When their financial resources were depleted, they had to depend solely on the generosity of donors.
 For them, it is a mission based on love.